What is a First Time Buyer?

 Once you’ve undergone an affordability assessment, you’ll find out how much you can borrow and be able to get an agreement in principle (AIP).
 Here are a few points to help you understand this stage of the process better:

-• An AIP is not a guarantee of how much you can borrow, as lenders will want to conduct further checks down the line.
+- An AIP does not guarantee how much you can borrow, as lenders will want to conduct further checks down the line.
 It should be considered a guide to how much you’ll be able to borrow.

-• You can go direct to a lender or use a mortgage broker to help you get an AIP.
+- You can go directly to a lender or use a mortgage broker to help you get an AIP.
 The advantage of using a broker is they have access to areas of the market that aren’t visible to the general public.

 Buying schemes for first-time buyers